Confirmation bias: Polarization of opinion

 Charles Taber and Milton Lodge argued that the Stanford team's result had been hard to replicate because the arguments used in later experiments were too abstract or confusing to evoke an emotional response.
 The Taber and Lodge study used the emotionally charged topics of gun control and affirmative action.
 They measured the attitudes of their participants towards these issues before and after reading arguments on each side of the debate.
 Two groups of participants showed attitude polarization: those with strong prior opinions and those who were politically knowledgeable.
 In part of this study, participants chose which information sources to read, from a list prepared by the experimenters.
-For example, they could read the National Rifle Association's and the Brady Anti-Handgun Coalition's arguments on gun control.
+For example, they could read arguments on gun control from the National Rifle Association of America and the Brady Anti-Handgun Coalition.
 Even when instructed to be even-handed, participants were more likely to read arguments that supported their existing attitudes than arguments that did not.
 This biased search for information correlated well with the polarization effect.

 The backfire effect is a name for the finding that given evidence against their beliefs, people can reject the evidence and believe even more strongly.
 The phrase was coined by Brendan Nyhan and Jason Reifler in 2010.
 However, subsequent research has since failed to replicate findings supporting the backfire effect.
 One study conducted out of the Ohio State University and George Washington University studied 10,100 participants with 52 different issues expected to trigger a backfire effect.
 While the findings did conclude that individuals are reluctant to embrace facts that contradict their already held ideology, no cases of backfire were detected.
 The backfire effect has since been noted to be a rare phenomenon rather than a common occurrence (compare the boomerang effect).